ROBERTO’S SIOPAO in Ilolo

 We planned to go there on our way home to Bacolod, but eventually we decided to go there the day before because I didn’t think we could manage the kids and the luggage together.
 It would be cumbersome bumping into others, too.
 And I was right.
 We hope to be able to go back there really soon.
 I thoroughly enjoyed the fresh Roberto’s queen siopao so much better than when it’s just reheated.

 At Roberto’s, they also serve meals.
 One of the popular items that we saw was the skewered meat balls.
 There were piles of them in the kitchen and on the display area.
 One stick is P27 and so I ordered one.
 It was okay, a very cheap but filling meal if you paired it with rice.
 So I guess that is why many people flock here.
 It is served with a special sauce.

-Roberto’s has maintained the quality of their siopao and well as kept their business intact by staying in one place.
-They did not spread themselves too thin.
+Roberto’s Siopao has maintained the quality of their siopao and well as kept their business intact by staying in one place in Iloilo.
+Honestly, I really wish they would open a branch in Bacolod.
+But well, they decided not to spread themselves too thin.
 But the business continues and I think everyone will just keep on coming back here.

 Related Posts via Categories